 - Once the query is executed, the database answers the request and gives the data (in a clustered format) back to the server

 - The server then filters the data that it needs from the database, and it is now ready to construct and send its response in a manner asked by the client back to the client’s computer

 - The response travels back to Susan’s computer which is received by her browser and uses the information to create a view that Susan asked for.

-Hence, backend development is a vital aspect of application development that needs to be managed in a systematic manner.
+Hence, backend development is a vital aspect of application development that needs to be managed systematically.
 It is recommended to get in touch with a renowned software development company for getting better knowledge about backend development.
 With skilled competence and practical experience, Apptread can be your one-stop destination for all application development needs.